Vintage Motorcycles and Modern Classics

 The Basic Process

 Maintenance: We do still schedule maintenance work normally, and the typical wait to get in is 2-6 weeks depending on the season.
-Maintenance work is limited to oil/fluid changes, tire replacement, brake pad/shoe replacement, chain and sprocket replacement, spark plugs replacement and points/timing adjustments, most valve adjustments, and leaking fork seals.
+Maintenance work is limited to oil/fluid changes, tire replacement, brake pad/shoe replacement, chain and sprocket replacement, spark plugs replacement and points/timing adjustments, some valve adjustments, and leaking fork seals.
 (If you need tires, we'd appreciate you buying the tires through us, but we won't make a big stink about it if you don't.)
 Turn around time for oil and tires is usually same-day; everything else is normally 1-2 days.
 If we discover that you bike needs repairs in addition to the maintenance, we might make a separate appointment for that unless it's something "easy."

 Follow up work: If we did major service to your bike in the past 12 months and something new goes wrong, we'll skip you past the waiting list.